 The ebooks team at the University Library have been working tirelessly to ensure you have access to many resources online.
 Most of the University's ebooks can be found via iDiscover.
 Please be aware that some of these providers may not appear on iDiscover, so do check the ebooks LibGuide and this regularly updated list for a full list of providers and the few collections that don't appear on iDiscover.

 If you are unable to access the platforms, please remember that you may need to log in using your raven username and password.
 Logging in to each platform may be slightly different.
 If you are unsure how to do this, please email the library team and we will take you through it.
 If you are still unable to locate the book / item you want, library staff can request that ebook be bought by the ebooks@cambridge team.
 Please email email@example.com.

 Accessing ejournals and databases

-For journal articles, iDiscover is still the best way to search, using the 'Cambridge Libraries Online' tab to find the specific journal.
+For journal articles, iDiscover is still the best way to search, using the 'Cambridge Libraries Collections' tab to find the specific journal.
 If you're searching via Google Scholar then make sure you have your 'Library links' enabled to access Cambridge material easily (Settings -- Library links -- search for 'University of Cambridge - ejournals@cambridge' -- tick to enable).
-If the journal article you want is not available, then an inter-library loan may be available - see below for details.
+If the journal article you want is not available, then an inter-library loan may be available - see Document Delivery Serivces below for details.